Knowing Our Numbers for Class 6

 0 15: Subtracting 15 from 0 is 15 which is not a whole number.

 d.
-Associative Property: When subtracting three or more whole numbers, the grouping of numbers does not have the same result.
-It is also known as associative law.
+Associative Property: The Associative Property does not hold for subtraction.
+When subtracting three or more whole numbers, changing the grouping of these numbers affects the result.

 If A, B and C are three whole numbers, then